 I am proud of my history of bringing local issues to the state level and getting results.
-This started when, in 2007, my toddler-age daughters were playing outside on a hot summer day and tracked in greasy black footprints onto the white tiles of the kitchen floor.
+This started when, in 1997, my toddler-age daughters were playing outside on a hot summer day and tracked greasy black footprints onto the white tiles of the kitchen floor.
 When the local coal-burning power plant owners responded to my query about the soot with an offer to power wash my deck as long as I released them from any liability, now or in the future, I was dismayed and felt they had really missed my point.
 It was never about the deck.
+Liability had never even occurred to me.
 My concern was for the health of my family and my community.
 We already had cancer and asthma statistics off the charts.

 It didn't take long before my activism for clean air led me to discover another coal-burning related problem -- contaminated drinking water.
 Since the power plant was built in 1954 the toxic solid waste left behind from burning coal was carelessly and illegally dumped right next to Wenham Lake, a drinking water supply for 80,000 local residents.
 Over the decades, the waste pit had migrated and now sat 6 feet deep at the base of the lake, next to the drinking water.